Our advice on costumes

 It must be made of natural fibers (cotton, wool, silk, cashmere, etc.).

-Synthetic fibers do not breathe and age poorly (fibers containing polyester will start to shine on the buttocks and elbows).
-Avoid anything that isn't 100% natural for a costume.
+Synthetic fibers do not breathe and do not age well (fibers containing polyester will start to shine on the buttocks and elbows).
+Avoid anything that is not 100% natural for a suit.

 The most famous are British : Harrison of Edinburgh, Porter & Harding or Holland & Sherry, or Italian : Zegna, Loro Piana or Vitale Barberis Canonico.
-That said, they include different ranges with sometimes varying qualities.
+That said, they have different ranges with sometimes variable qualities.

-Tradition recommends that the jacket, jacket and pants be made from the same fabric, but the jacket can be made of a different material for greater originality (in silk for example).
+Tradition dictates that the jacket, the blazer and the trousers should be made from the same fabric, but the jacket can be made from a different material for greater originality (silk for example).

 Which assembly to choose?